-- 13.1 The University has an established record of providing higher education to students and has developed a Student Protection Plan to provide assurance to current and future students that appropriate arrangements are in place to protect the quality and continuation of study for all students.
-The University will make every effort to ensure that the programmes it offer to students are delivered as validated.
+- 13.1 The University aims to deliver programmes in accordance with the descriptions set out in the Contract.
 However: - 13.1.1 Due to the period between prospectus publication and registration, circumstances may change due to factors beyond the University's reasonable control and therefore it may sometimes be necessary to vary the terms or content of the programme or services described in the prospectus.
-The University will use all reasonable endeavours to ensure that changes are kept to a minimum, but if we are required to make any significant changes to the terms of the Contract or your programme (as described in your Offer and/or prospectus) before you register at the University, the University shall bring these to your attention as soon as possible and if you reasonably believe that the proposed change will prejudicially affect you, you may either cancel the Contract and withdraw from the programme without any liability to the University for tuition fees (even if the cancellation period referenced below has expired) or transfer to such other programme (if any) as may be offered by the University and for which you are qualified;

-- 13.1.2 If there are not sufficient enrolments to make a programme or module viable, the University may be forced to cancel the programme or module.
+The University will use all reasonable endeavours to ensure that changes are kept to a minimum, but if we are required to make any significant changes to the terms of the Contract or your programme (as described in your Offer and/or prospectus) before you register at the University, the University shall bring these to your attention as soon as possible and if you reasonably believe that the proposed change will prejudicially affect you, you may either cancel the Contract and withdraw from the programme without any liability to the University for tuition fees (even if the cancellation period referenced below has expired) or transfer to such other programme (if any) as may be offered by the University and for which you are qualified; - 13.1.2 If there are not sufficient enrolments to make a programme or module viable, the University may be forced to cancel the programme or module.
 If you have received an Offer for a programme which the University discontinues prior to you registering at the University, the University will notify you as soon as possible and will use reasonable endeavours to provide a suitable replacement programme or module and for which you are qualified.
-If you are unhappy with the replacement programme provided by the University or if the University is unable to provide a suitable replacement programme, you may cancel the Contract and withdraw from the programme without any liability for tuition fees (even if the cancellation referenced below has expired); - 13.1.3 Following suitable consultation with students (as a minimum informing students of the changes in advance, and giving them appropriate opportunity to comment on the proposals) the University reserves the right to vary minor elements of your programme (including variations to, but not removal of, modules) from that described in the Contract in order to improve the quality of educational services, and/ or in response to student feedback. - 13.1.4 The University will only make other changes to courses in the limited circumstance set out below.
+If you are unhappy with the replacement programme provided by the University or if the University is unable to provide a suitable replacement programme, you may cancel the Contract and withdraw from the programme without any liability for tuition fees (even if the cancellation referenced below has expired);

+- 13.1.3 Following suitable consultation with students (as a minimum informing students of the changes in advance, and giving them appropriate opportunity to comment on the proposals) the University reserves the right to vary minor elements of your programme (including variations to, but not removal of, modules) from that described in the Contract in order to improve the quality of educational services, and/ or in response to student feedback. - 13.1.4 The University will only make other changes to courses in the limited circumstance set out below.
 Examples of "changes" include changes to the content or structure of courses, or to the location or method of teaching or assessment, or to the type of award.
-More information can be found within the Course Amendment Procedure.
-The circumstances where changes may be made or required are: - (i) Where changes are in students' overall interests, for example because of developments in teaching practice or technology, new assessment methods, or where a campus redevelopment or restructuring of the University means that teaching locations change to a different site; - (ii) Where a key member of staff is no longer available (e.g. through illness or resignation) and suitable alternative teaching or supervision arrangements cannot be provided.
-This might be where the member of staff concerned has a particular specialism which cannot be adequately covered by other members of University staff, or by other resources (e.g. temporary staff) that the University would normally engage in such circumstances;
+More information can be found within the Programme Approval and Ammendment Policy.
+The circumstances where changes may be made or required are: - Where changes are in students' overall interests, for example, because of developments in teaching practice or technology, new assessment methods, or where a campus redevelopment or restructuring of the University means that teaching locations change to a different site; - Where a key member of staff is no longer available (e.g. through illness or resignation) and suitable alternative teaching or supervision arrangements cannot be provided.
+This might be where the member of staff concerned has a particular specialism which cannot be adequately covered by other members of University staff, or by other resources

+(e.g. temporary staff) that the University would normally engage in such circumstances;